GoogleCloudPlatform/community/tutorials/backing-up-google-workspace-data-to-google-cloud-storage/index.md

            <img src="./step2google.png" alt="set up backup location"  style="width: 70%">
 1. Create a Google Service account.

     In step 3 in the wizard, you must supply the service account key file, along with the Google Workspace domain name and domain administrator.

-But first, you need to enable necessary APIs in your project:
+    First, enable necessary APIs in your project:

     *  Open the *API Library* page by selecting **APIs & services** > **Library** from the navigation menu.
     *  Search for **Google Drive API**, then on the *Google Drive API* page, click **ENABLE**.